corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             val reconCmd = Command(ReconcileWithNetwork(), ourIdentity.owningKey)

             // Build, sign and finalize the transaction.
-            // Note: we are selecting the first notary ONLY for simplicities sake.
+            // Note: you are selecting the first notary ONLY for simplicities sake.
 This should be
             // made explicit in a configuration file for production use. val txBuilder = TransactionBuilder(serviceHub.networkMapCache.notaryIdentities.first())
                     .addInputState(input)